 - b.
-The student typically enrolls for PSYC 5950 for 3 credits each semester they are actively working on their project.
-Once a student enrolls in PSYC 5950, they must continue to enroll in 3 credits of it during each long semester until the project is completed.
-Enrollment is also required during the semesters you propose and defend, so sometimes students have to sign up for PSYC 5950 in the summer as well.
-After successful defense of the completed project, the student receives a grade for all semesters of PSYC 5950.
+The student enrolls for PSYC 5950 for 3 credits each semester they are actively working on their project.
+Once a student starts their enrollment in PSYC 5950, they must continue to enroll in 3 credits of it during each long semester until the project is completed.
+Enrollment is required during the semesters you propose and defend, so students have to sign up for PSYC 5950 in the summer as well if they plan to propose or defend their thesis/dissertation during that summer semester.
+After successful defense of the completed project, the student receives a grade for two semesters of PSYC 5950.
 The final version incorporating any modifications requested at the final committee defense is sent to the UNT Graduate School. - c.
 Students entering the PhD program with a Master's degree that includes an acceptable thesis are expected to complete a research project (referred to as a 'thesis-equivalent', PSYC 5910) following the same time frame required for the completion of thesis projects.
 These students must complete a waiver request form for their thesis credits and then enroll in 1 credit of PSYC 5910.
-Student who do not complete a formal thesis at UNT will not receive the pass-through Master's degree (revised SP 2007, SP 2010, FA 2010, SU 2011, FA13, SU14).
+Student who do not complete a formal thesis at UNT will not receive the pass-through Master's degree (revised SP 2007, SP 2010, FA 2010, SU 2011, FA13, SU14.
+SU2020).